RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 For social media accounts that are not publicly accessible (e.g. a private Facebook page), the social media post should be cited as personal communication, not as social media post.

+The author may be a person/people or an organisation.

 If the author's name is an organisation, you can use the shortened name form for your in-text references in parentheses if the organisation uses it regularly and it has become commonly accepted, e.g. 'WHO' rather than 'World Health Organization'.
 This saves you space.
 The full name is provided in the reference list.

 #### In-text reference: Direct quotes